Infections May Raise The Risk Of Mental Illness In Children

 "Some infections start as a peripheral infection in the body and can cross the blood-brain barrier and come into the brain, and thereby cause damage and increase the risk of mental disorders," he says.

-One well-known example, is a parasite called Toxoplasma gondii, which spreads, among other ways, through contact with contaminated cat feces.
+One well-known example is a parasite called Toxoplasma gondii, which spreads, among other ways, through contact with contaminated cat feces.

 This pathogen was unlikely to have been involved in the cases in this new study, says Dr. Lena Brundin, an associate professor at the Van Andel Research Institute in Grand Rapids, Mich., who wrote an accompanying editorial to the new study.
 However, she says, "we know that the parasite can go to the brain and be associated with some psychiatric symptoms later in life."